Financial Instrument Data Platform

 Integration surface

 The instrument search surface is built to work inside other systems.
-Connected platforms embed it as an iframe, passing entity context and pre-filled search criteria so users land already scoped to the right records.
-The same layout handles it: search absorbs pre-filled filters, the table supports multi-select for bulk operations, and action buttons reflect the current selection.
-No separate "embedded mode" — the design absorbs integration constraints without a parallel codebase.
+Connected platforms embed it as an iframe, passing entity context and pre-filled search criteria.
+The same layout handles it: search absorbs pre-filled filters, the table supports multi-select, and action buttons reflect the current selection — no separate "embedded mode," no parallel codebase.

 Instrument search surface embedded in a host system via iframe, showing prefilled search criteria and bulk selection